-With so many different choices like Facebook, Twitter, Google+, Instagram, Pinterest, Flickr and many others, it is important to choose wisely.
-Having a social network page is another way to advertise who you are, what you do and how you do it.
-There are strategic ways to leverage your brand (aka: brag about your company).
-The two most popular are Facebook and Twitter.
+With so many different choices like Linked In, Facebook, Twitter, Instagram, Pinterest, Flickr and many others, it is important to choose wisely.
+Because having a live social network profile is another way boost your brand and reputation.

 A company or personality might Tweet a post about a recent news event or breaking news.

 Likewise companies re-tweet articles to peers and followers.
 Additionally Twitter is an excellent real-time feedback vehicle for live events over cable TV and online video streaming.
 Broadcasters such as Bravo Networks and Discovery Networks integrate Twitter into their programming to involve live viewers.

-Blogs were made popular when widely adapted into Word Press.
+Blogs became popular with Word Press.
 A user could quickly post an information page complete with photos or graphics that featured a comment system.
 Most blogs are written to be informative or conversational.
-Blogs were the earliest form of social networking and are still widely used today.
+Blogs were the earliest form of social networking still in use today.